doliinychenko/microcanonical_cooper_frye/README.md

 In this project the proposal function is very similar to 2<->3 collisions, which ensures all the conservation laws.
-One can imagine the outcome as a Markov chain, that travels in a special subspace of (cell(i), p_i}, where i varies from 1 to N, and N is variable), where the total energy, momentum and quantum numbers are the same.
+One can imagine the outcome as a Markov chain, that travels in a special subspace of {cell(i), p_i}, where i varies from 1 to N, and N is variable), where the total energy, momentum and quantum numbers are the same.

 ## Inputs